rundeck/docs/docs/manual/key-storage/storage-plugins/cyberark-storage.md

 This mode will get secrets using the [Central Credential Provider](https://docs.cyberark.com/AAM-CP/13.0/en/Content/CCP/The-Central%20-Credential-Provider.htm) (CCP) web service configuration.
 To setup Cyberark for this method follow [this docmentation](https://docs.cyberark.com/AAM-CP/13.0/en/Content/CCP/Configure_CCPWindows.htm).

 This mode has a limitation that it is unable to list the keys in safes.
-When writing Process Automation jobs the job author will need to manually enter the path to the key using the following format:
+When writing Runbook Automation jobs the job author will need to manually enter the path to the key using the following format:

 `[provider_path]/[safe]/path/to/secret.pem`